-At least one or two days a week you can drive by our farm and you will see all those yellow and red plastic cars left discarded in the yard, children riding tractors, bikes, tricycles.
-Or you may see them climbing up to the two story playhouse that I built for the first of our grandbabies about five years ago.
+At least one or two days a week you can drive by our farm and you will see all those yellow and red plastic little tyke cars left discarded in the yard, children riding tractors, bikes, or tricycles.
+You may see them all climbing up the two-story playhouse that I built for the first of our grandbabies about five years ago.

-Last weekend, our play house received an upgrade.
-With the gift of two previously used slides, one normal and one of those ugly enclosed things, I decided to add an additional 8 feet on the second deck and add another yellow slide.
+Last weekend, our playhouse received an upgrade.
+With the gift of two previously used slides, one normal and one of those ugly enclosed, curvy slides.
+Then I decided to add 8 feet on the second deck and add yet another yellow slide.
 So we have slides going to the east and the west.
-A large green enclosed slide on the back side (not visible from the road…yeah) going south.
-The grandchildren come and they are beyond excited .
-You cannot slow them down and I seriously wish I had a little copper penny for every time one of those children climb the stairs and race down a slide…..they do it hundreds of times in a day.
-Its crazy.
-The energy they have.
+A large green enclosed slide on the backside (not visible from the road…).

 When the grandchildren come for a visit, they are beyond excited about the play area.
 You cannot slow them down and I seriously wish I had a little copper penny for every time one of those children climb the stairs and race down a slide…..they do it hundreds of times in a day.
 It’s crazy all the energy they have.